Austionian/blog.r00ks/data/blog/browser-history-htmx.md

 ## Htmx's Meta Header

-Every request that comes from an htmx get or post (i.e. ```hx-get```) has a ```HTTP_HX_REQUEST``` value in the request.
+Every request that comes from htmx (i.e. something like ```hx-get```) has a ```HTTP_HX_REQUEST``` value in the request.
 That gives a way into the figuring out what template I should be serving for every request.
 If it's htmx requesting, the fragment is all that's needed.
 If not we'll need to include the layout, too.

 With that in mind I created a helper function that a view could use to determine which template to serve this request.
 It takes the request and template name, and gives the string to the correct template.